 Our portfolio managers have engaged with a popular, online entertainment streaming service for several years, meeting privately with the firm to improve its corporate governance and compensation practices.
 While the firm and its management have demonstrated strong performance over time, we believed that it could strengthen its governance and compensation practices in order to protect shareholders over the long run by promoting accountability for both board and senior management.

 Our concerns were the absence of majority voting for directors, a staggered board, no proxy access, and the inability of shareholders to call a special meeting.
 Additionally, we had concerns whether the CEO’s compensation package was aligned with shareholder interests.
-Meeting directly reflects our belief that informed dialogue with companies, rather than public confrontation, leads to mutually productive outcomes.
+We believe meeting directly with portfolio companies helps to avoid public confrontation and leads to mutually productive outcomes.

 Sustainable Development Goal (SDG) alignment